dedyputra/dedyputra/README.md

 <h1 align="center">👋 Hello, I'm Dedy</h1>
+<h3 align="center">A Passionate Web Developer & Flutter Enthusiast</h3>

 ---

 ### About Me
 - 🌱 Currently expanding my skillset with **Web Dev | Flutter** and **Python**
+- 💻 Passionate about **Web Development** and **Flutter**, creating innovative and user-centric solutions
-- 🛠 Passionate about crafting seamless user experiences and solving real-world problems
+- 🛠 Dedicated to crafting seamless user experiences and solving real-world problems
 - ⚡ Fun Fact: I believe every bug is an opportunity to grow 🌱
 - 📚 Learn and grow with every opportunity that comes.